 - The evaluation criteria are listed in that year's Funding Oppotunity Announcement (FOA).
 Review the FOA and focus on these criteria in order to develop a competitive application for panel reviews.
 All eligible applications go to panel reviews.

 - Where should I send letters of support from the community, political leaders, and others for my department's application?

 - Letters of support should be sent to:

-Office of the Assistant Administrator, Grant Programs Directorate
+Assistant Administrator, Grant Programs Directorate

 Federal Emergency Management Agency

 800 K. Street NW, 9th Floor North Tower

 Washington, DC 20001 Fax 202-786-9938